Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 ContentExtraction, milk, tasting

-Exclusive Tasting rare microlots
+Exclusive Rare Microlot Tasting

 Some roasters offer guided tastings of rare microlots, comparing different origins and post-harvest processing methods.
 Natural, washed, honey process: these distinctions reveal the extraordinary aromatic diversity of Coffea arabica.
-An experience comparable to a vertical tasting of great wines, for curious palates and open minds.
+An experience comparable to a vertical tasting of fine wines, for curious palates and open minds.

-TypeComparative tasting
+TypeComparative Tasting

 OriginsEthiopia, Colombia, Kenya

-FormatProfessional cupping
+FormatProfessional Cupping

 Carrera Café: espresso at the heart of Old Quebec